 Occasionally, two lovers longing for the lost drama of what has become colloquially known as “The Big Whoops!” make their way to the Avenue, hoping that they will be able to impress their future children with a chef’s signature on the marriage contract.
 The first building they come to is the domain of the mineral chef, who is swirling elaborate little magma florets atop a crumpet made of whipped sandstone and pumice.
 An airier confection the lovers have never seen; surely he must be just the one they have been seeking!

 “Monsieur Baker,” they implore, “will you marry us immediately?”

-Claire Bateman is the author of WONDERS OF THE INVISIBLE WORLD forthcoming from 42 Miles Books, and eight other poetry books.
+Claire Bateman is the author of Wonders of the Invisible World, forthcoming from 42 Miles Books, and eight other poetry books.
 She has been awarded Fellowships from the NEA, the Tennessee Arts Commission, and has received the New Millennium Writing Award (twice) and two Pushcart Prizes.
-She has taught at the Greenville Fine Arts Center, Clemson University and various conferences, including Bread Loaf and the Bloch Island Poetry Fesitval.
+She has taught at the Greenville Fine Arts Center, Clemson University and various conferences, including Bread Loaf and the Bloch Island Poetry Festival.
 She is also a visual artist.

 Originally appeared in NOR 4